 Prizes for science, mathematics or technology teaching:

-The Frank Fenner, Malcom McIntosh and New Innovators prizes are awarded for early-career achievements made within 10 years (full time or full time equivalent) of completing relevant studies.
+The Frank Fenner, Malcom McIntosh and New Innovators prizes reward early-career achievements made within 10 years (full time or full time equivalent) of completing relevant studies.
 The New Innovators prize rewards steps towards translating research into a commercially available product.

-Each recipient is awarded with prize money, a medallion with a lapel pin and an award certificate.
-The medallions are designed by internationally renowned artist, Wojciech Pietranik from the Royal Australian Mint.
+Each recipient receives prize money, a medallion with a lapel pin and an award certificate.
+Internationally renowned artist, Wojciech Pietranik from the Royal Australian Mint, designed the medallions.

 We encourage nominations of eligible scientists, innovators and teachers, including from under-represented groups such as women and Indigenous Australians.